FoxyNPF/foxynpf.github.io/_posts/2019-3-13-Using CyberChef to decode Emotet URL's.md

 ![CyberChef](/images/CC/7.png)

-The above image shows the decoded and defanged URL's which can now be extracted and safey shared.
+The above image shows the decoded and defanged URL's which can now be extracted and safely shared.